priyanmuthu/CS260RFinalProject/probe/README.md

 I did not test probing with many machines, so I don't know how long it takes.
 If it's too long, we can easily decrease the probing time.
 If you look at `do-latency.sh` and `do-bandwidth.sh`, the argument passed to `sockperf` is `--time 3`.
 This basically says "run the probe for 3 seconds."
 If this ends up being too long, we can reduce it.

+Currently, we assume that the latency from a machine to itself is 0.0, and that the bandwidth is infinite.
+Is this true?
+Will this mess up our MCMF?